sharkrf/osp-http-api/README.md

 ### config-import.cgi

-If you want to import the active config profile settings, you can POST a query to this CGI. *chunk_size* is the length which this CGI waits *chunk* data in string of hexadecimal character pairs. *chunk_count* is the total number of *chunks* needed for a successful import.
+If you want to import the active config profile settings, you can POST a query to this CGI.

+*config_size* is the count of valid config bytes in the file.
+*chunk_size* is the length which this CGI waits *chunk* data in string of hexadecimal character pairs.
+*chunk_count* is the total number of *chunks* needed for a successful import.
 *active_cp_hostname* is the hostname of openSPOT.
 This is always returned because it may be changed after a successful import - in this case the caller knows on what address openSPOT will start listening on after the device reboots.
-Note that *chunk* data in this example is truncated. *status* can be the following:
+Note that *chunk* data in this example is truncated.

+*status* can be the following:

 - 0: CONFIGAREA_IMPORT_STATUS_INITIALIZED
 - 1: CONFIGAREA_IMPORT_STATUS_NEED_MORE_CHUNKS